Jump to content

 A wave of sadness hit Josel every time he thought of his mother.
 It was almost two years ago.
 It was almost two years ago.
 She had been on her way home from the market when a cart loaded with vegetables broke loose and rolled downhill at full speed.
 Idalae Sandkan was crushed under it and died instantly.

 After Josel’s mother's death, there was no joy in the Sandkan home.
-Dad was buried in his work, even if it wasn't work in the true sense of the word.
+Dad was buried in his work, even if it was not work in the true sense of the word.
 While the fathers and mothers of Josel's schoolmates worked as craftsmen, merchants or imperial officials, his own parents' career choices were rather unusual.

 Idalae Sandkan was essentially a housewife but had achieved moderate success in the cultural circles of Paidos with her landscape paintings.
 Andreuz Sandkan, on the other hand, was a writer whose adventure novels sold poorly.